DomoApps/StarterKit/README.md

-# How to use PhoenixChart
+# How to use Phoenix
-Before you can use `PhoenixChart` to graph your data, let's go over how it works. `PhoenixChart` requires the following parameters:
+Before you can use Phoenix to graph your data, let's go over how it works. `Chart()` requires the following parameters:

 1. Chart Type - [Choose a chart type](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/charts) that will best visualize your data
 2. Data - A two dimensional Array of the data